-The Pediatric Environmental Health Clinic provides outpatient clinical evaluations and coordinated services for children with known or suspected exposures to environmental toxins.
+The Environmental Pediatrics Clinic provides outpatient clinical evaluations and coordinated services for children with known or suspected exposures to environmental toxins.
 We focus on helping families and communities promote healthy environments where children live, play, and learn.

 - Environmental asthma triggers in the home, such as mold, pests, dust, and allergens